pfreemantlm/dev-standard/Platform/CampaignService.md

 The spreadsheet *must* contain these column headers:

-* **Placement ID** - Telemetry Guid for the Placement, use getAssignments operation to figure out the correct IDs
+* **Placement ID** - Telemetry Guid for the Placement, use getAssignments operation to figure out the correct IDs.
+Note these are numeric so they must not have double-quotes around them.
-* **Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs
+* **Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs.
+Note these are numeric so they must not have double-quotes around them.
 * **Weight** - The weighting for the Ad to be shown in relation to other ads on “rotation” for this Placement.
 Eg, 2 ads both at 50 weighting will each show half of the time.
 Note that if a Companion Creative ID is provided (see below) then this weighting describes that of the Companion on this combination.
+Note the weights numeric so they must not have double-quotes around them.

 And if Companions are required:

-* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type “Display/Companion”
+* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type “Display/Companion”.
+Note these are numeric so they must not have double-quotes around them.
 * **Companion Series** - Those Companion Creatives on the same Placement-Edition combination with a matching Companion Series identifier will be shown at the same time.
 Thus the weighting must match for each Companion in a series.
 The identifier can be anything you like, so long as it is unique to the combination.

 Note that you can include name columns (e.g. Placement Name, Creative Name) for reference, though these are not used during the upload process.